 Resolving Money Issues In A Relationship

 It’s undeniable that arguing about money issues in a relationship is emotionally and mentally draining.
-If only couples didn’t have to worry about money, they probably wouldn’t need to read articles like this one.
+If only couples didn’t have to worry about money, they probably wouldn’t need to resolve money issues in a relationship or read articles like this one.
 But, here we are and it affects nearly all couples at some stage.

 Money issues, even in a loving marriage, is as real as it is complicated.
 As strange as it may sound, the core problem is not so much about money as this could be solved by applying mathematical equations to arrive at a solution.
 The truth is, money issues are often a reflection of other underlying problems like trust, mindset, beliefs, bad habits and lack of communication between the couple.